 - Keg Grove Brewing Company: The vision of Jeff Mroz and Mike Hoff, Keg Grove began on Oakland Avenue where the duo shared their craft beers with friends in a driveway.
 Located on Empire Street, Keg Grove Brewery is a Bloomington original.
 With outdoor seating, a dozen original craft beers and more, you’ll want to stop in and see what Jeff and Mike are up to today!

 - Lil Beaver Brewery: Located off of South Veterans by Gold’s Gym is nestled another local Brewery.
-Kid Friendly, Lil Beaver keeps 10 unique beers on tap everyday.
+Recently expanded to include an outdoor patio, spaced out indoor dining and a full kitchen menu!
+Lil Beaver keeps 24 unique beers on tap everyday including their own and other local breweries.
 The menu rotates, so be sure to stop in frequently to see what is on tap!
-While enjoying what’s on tap, you may bring in food or sample from their menu.

 Local Bar/Pub Eateries

 If you love bars and pubs, check these out:

 - Schooners: Looking for some true bar food?
 This local bar is only two blocks from our location.
 Open since 1983, this is a local Bloomington favorite where you can enjoy their beer garden during the summer season.
 They are famous for their King Pork Tenderloin Sandwich and Buffalo wings.

 - Pub II: Established in 1974, Pub II is located in uptown If you want to watch a sporting event, this is one place you should consider.
 Pub II is a large bar with 19 TVs and a beer garden.
 The menu consists of classic burgers and sandwiches at very reasonable prices.